igorwolfs/acoustic-processing-board/acoustic-carrier-hw/docs/fpga/fpga_flash.md

-# Flashing on FPGA
+# Chip selection
+## SPI-Flashing
+### Chip: W25Q128JVS (SELECTED)

+- Plenty of examples using this chip, so definitely compatible with the Lattice-design.
+- 128 MBits (so 16 MBytes)
+- use 2 of those, connect one with a different random pin that can function after-boot

 ```
 The flash voltage should match the VCCIO8 voltage.
 It is recommended to use an SPI flash device that is supported in Diamond Programmer.
 To see the supported list of
 devices, go to Diamond Programmer, under the Help menu, choose Help, then search for SPI Flash Support.
 For SPI flash devices that are not listed in the SPI Flash Support, using the custom flash option may allow a nonsupported device to work.
 ```
-Main reason seems to be the mathcing of Vcc_IO8 with the flash voltage.
+Main reason seems to be the matching of Vcc_IO8 with the flash voltage.

-## JTAG (VCCIO8)

 ### CFG
 xxx

 ### Pins

 - TDI, TMS, TDO (4.7 kOhm pullup)